Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

-We have to be little careful, because it is assumed in \cite{Bad} that the residual characteristic of $F$ is not 2.
+We have to be a little careful, because it is assumed in \cite{Bad} that the residual characteristic of $F$ is not 2.
 For the Iwahori-spherical principal series that is not a problem, those affine Hecke algebras are known from \cite{Bor} regardless of the residual characteristic.
 For ramified characters of $T \subset U_3 (F)$ it is troublesome, because some computations in \cite{Bad} change substantially in residual characteristic 2.
-For those cases we refer to Theorem \ref{thm:3.2}, where all the $q$-parameters for $U_n (F)$ are computed in a different way.
-With Lemma \ref{lem:3.10} one sees are the only options for $U_3 (F)$ are (i), (ii) and (iii) in residual characteristic 2 as well.
+To be sure in those cases as well we refer to Theorem \ref{thm:3.2}, where all the $q$-parameters for $U_n (F)$ are computed in a different way (for arbitrary $F$ but with much heavier machinery).
+From Lemma \ref{lem:3.10} one sees that the only options for $U_3 (F)$ in residual characteristic 2 are still (i), (ii) and (iii).